-AutoCAD I • 2 Credits
+AutoCAD I w/ Lab • 3 Credits

 This course utilizes AutoCAD for computer-aided drafting (CAD).
 The course shows how to use AutoCAD to set up drawings, additional draw and edit commands, dimensioning, and text.
 Students utilize drafting and editing techniques to efficiently produce their drawings.
-Prerequisite: ENT 1161, ENT 1721, or equivalent and concurrent enrollment in ENT 2671.
+Prerequisite: ENT 116 or equivalent.